kmburkezoo/credit_risk_analysis/README.md

 # credit_risk_analysis

 ## Overview
 The purpose of this analysis is to use supervised machine learning to predict the riskiness of loans based on a variety of input features.
-Because the data set is severely imbalanced, a variety of oversampling, undersampling, and combination techniques are explored.
-Ultimately, none is particularly effective at accurate high-risk loans.
+Because the dataset is severely imbalanced, a variety of oversampling, undersampling, and combination techniques are explored.
+Ultimately, none is particularly effective at accurately identifying high-risk loans.

 ## Results